jerryxh/wp-ecommerce-compare-products/readme.txt

 =
 How can I show the Compare button on product page and detail product page? =

 You can go to Products -> Comparable Settings, checked on Auto Add Compare button, it will automatically add the Compare button on your theme.
-If you want to show the Compare button anywhere you want, you unchecked Auto Add Compare button, then copy this code &lt;? if(function_exists('wpec_add_compare_button')) echo wpec_add_compare_button(); ?&gt; and past into the theme code where you want to show Compare button.
+If you want to show the Compare button anywhere you want, you unchecked Auto Add Compare button, then copy this code `<? if(function_exists('wpec_add_compare_button')) echo wpec_add_compare_button(); ?>` and past into the theme code where you want to show Compare button.

 =
 How can I show the Compare Featured fields on detail product page? =

-You can copy this code &lt;? if(function_exists('wpec_show_compare_fields')) echo wpec_show_compare_fields(); ?&gt; and past into the theme code where you want to show the Compare Featured fields on detail product page.
+You can copy this code `<? if(function_exists('wpec_show_compare_fields')) echo wpec_show_compare_fields(); ?>` and past into the theme code where you want to show the Compare Featured fields on detail product page.

 == Support ==